ChristopherSchang/starter-hugo-academic/content/authors/cschang/_index.md

 ---

 I am an Economics Ph.D.
 Researcher at the European University Institute.
-My Research focuses on Quantitative Macroeconomics with Heterogenous Agents, Household Finance and Demographics.
+My Research focuses on Quantitative Macroeconomics with Heterogenous Agents, Housing, Monetary Economics.
 My advisors are <a href="https://sites.google.com/site/coopereconomics/" target="_blank" rel="noopener noreferrer">Prof. Russell Cooper</a> and <a href="https://alexandermonge.com" target="_blank" rel="noopener noreferrer">Prof. Alexander Monge-Naranjo</a>.

 You can reach me at christopher.schang [at] eui.eu